-Different brands of oxygen bleach may contain sodium perborate, sodium precarbonate or hydrogen peroxide.
-Some formulas also contain other ingredients like dyes or anti-caking ingredients.
-When the dry bleach is introduced to wash water, the chemical ingredient oxidizes to help remove soil and organic matter that cause stains and cut through residual detergent and fabric softener build-up brightening the fabric.
+Different brands of oxygen bleach may contain sodium perborate, sodium precarbonate, or hydrogen peroxide as ingredients.
+Some formulas also contain other ingredients like dyes, fragrances, or anti-caking products.
+When the dry bleach is introduced to water, the chemical ingredient oxidizes to help remove soil, stains, and cut through residual detergent and fabric softener build-up that dulls fabric.

 When you head down the laundry products aisle, you'll see that oxygen bleach is sold in both powder and liquid formulas.
 Powder formulas (sodium perborate or sodium precarbonate are the active ingredients) are more stable and will retain their cleaning power much longer than liquid formulas.
 It is easy to use and can be mixed in warm or cool water to create the amount needed for each application.